-Looking for tasty dinner time ideas that can be made in a half hour or less?
-Check out this wide-ranging collection of twenty-five 30 minute dinners.
-Delicious, easy, quick, and filling: isn’t that just what you’re looking for?
+Want dinner ideas that can be made in a half hour or less?
+Here is a collection of eighteen 30 minute meals that are delicious and filling!

 “Dinner will be ready in 30 minutes!”